 Temporomandibular joint disorders are problems affecting the jaw joint - usually pain or reduced movement of the joint.
-There are various causes but mostly it is not a serious condition, and often improves with simple treatments.
+There are various causes but generally it is not a serious condition and often improves with simple treatments.

-The jaw joint is located just in front of the ear canal, and it joins the jaw bone (mandible) to the skull near to the temple.
-The jaw joint is also called the temporomandibular joint (TMJ).
+The jaw joint is located just in front of the ear, and it joins the jaw bone (mandible) to the skull near to the temple.
+The jaw joint is also called the 'temporomandibular joint'.
 Problems affecting this joint are usually known as TMJ disorders.
-However, there are various other medical terms for for this condition - for example, TMJ dysfunction, TMJ pain and myofascial pain disorder.
+However, there are various other medical terms for this condition - for example, TMJ dysfunction, TMJ pain and myofascial pain disorder.

 Understanding the jaw joint

 A joint is the place where two bones meet.
 Joints allow movement and flexibility between two bones.
 The jaw joint allows movement between the jawbone (mandible) and the skull.
 Muscles attached to the skull and jawbone cause the jawbone to move as the mouth is opened and closed.

 Inside the jaw joint, there is a smooth material called cartilage, covering part of the bones.
 There is also a cartilage disc within the joint.
 The joint is lubricated by fluid called synovial fluid.

 What are the symptoms of temporomandibular joint (TMJ) disorders?